 Bait is real tactile cinema.
 The 16mm grain, the scratches and the flickers of light draw our relationship to these spaces.
 And those objects, which our characters have lived with all their lives and are seeing reappropriated for the sake of a holiday, become increasingly important to the film’s escalating sense of dread.
 When this film makes it into cinemas, it needs to be seen.
 Because nothing else coming out of Britain right now has the same rage or daring as this.

 Bait premiered at the Berlinale in February, when this piece was originally written.
 It’s out in cinemas across the UK on Friday, August 30th.
-Available on BFI Player from January 2020.
+Available on various VoD platforms as of January 2023.